 Breathing in Stillness + Movement

 Whole-body, deep breathing is the first of the 16 nei gong and one of the most profound ways to develop qi, health and vitality, whether for stress relief, meditation or both.
 Many people take for granted that they can breathe well because most of us are successful enough at it that we don’t die!
 But there’s a big gap between merely surviving and thriving.
 Poor breathing can slowly sap your life-force energy.
-Learning to breathe well is a critical component of any form of exercise—external or internal (see my six-part series on deep breathing techniques).
+Learning to breathe well is a critical component of any form of exercise—external or internal.
 For all its seeming simplicity, breathing has many physical and energetic components that comprise its many layers and applications, profoundly impacting the quality of your life.

 Practice Smooth + Continuous Changeovers